 Configuring RDP Connection Settings in RDCMan

-In order you don’t need to scroll and the RDP window fits your screen, do check the option “Scale docked remote desktop to fit window”.
+If you don’t need to scroll and the RDP window fits your screen, do check the option “Scale docked remote desktop to fit window”.

+Hosts (servers and workstations) can be added to RDCMan groups.
 Right-click the group and add a server:

-- Server Name – specify host name or its IP address;
+- Server Name – specify hostname or its IP address;

 - Display Name – server name displayed in the RDCMan console.

-Finally, you will get this kind of console with remote server tiles updated in real time.
+Finally, you will get this kind of console with remote server tiles updated in real-time.

 You can do standard things with your server, they are intuitive.